-This randomizing sequence began at the first bit of the CVCDU and repeated after 255 bits, continuing repeatedly until the end of the CVCDU.
-The sequence generator was then reinitialized to all-ones for the processing of the next CVCDU.
+This randomizing sequence will begin at the first bit of the CVCDU and be repeated after 255 bits, continuing repeatedly until the end of the CVCDU.
+The sequence generator will then re-initialized to all-ones for the processing of the next CVCDU.